qdot/lovesense-docs/index.md

 If you require commercial support for programming for Lovense products, it is recommended you go through the [Official Lovense Developer Program](https://www.lovense.com/sextoys/developer).

+## Disclaimer

+The Lovesense project is in no way affiliated with Lovense or any of its partners.
+The documentation and libraries here have been produced via clean room reverse engineering methods, and are provided with no guarantees, as outlined by the license agreement.
+Usage of these libraries and information is in no way condoned by Lovense and may void the warrenty of your toy.